New Maryland Divorce Law Changes Requirements for Separating Couples

 Fred L. Coover, Esquire is the founder and principal attorney at the Coover Law Firm, based in Howard County, Maryland.
 For over 30 years, Fred L. Coover has guided his clients through the challenging process of separation and divorce; provided experienced insight, compassion and emotional support; and assisted his clients in negotiating and resolving complicated marital issues and achieving divorce swiftly and efficiently.

-To learn more, call Coover Law Firm, LLC now to schedule a free 30-minute no-obligation consultation with Howard County Divorce Lawyer Fred L. Coover, Esquire.
+To learn more, call Coover Law Firm, LLC now to schedule a consultation with Howard County Divorce Lawyer Fred L. Coover, Esquire.
 You can reach us at 410-995-1100.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.